 What’s fascinating with terpenes and cannabinoids is that they are left-handed ligands.
 That means the left-handed spin, versus a right-handed ligand, which is found when you synthesize or isolate compounds.
 The right-handed ligands tend to be stressors on the liver.
-So, for instance, an opioid or an aspirin works by blocking the cellular communication and blocking the signals of pain.
-However, the body when it’s done with that, it cannot break it down into useable materials or building blocks.
+So, for instance, an opioid or aspirin works by blocking cellular communication and blocking the signals of pain.
+However, the body when it’s done with that, cannot break it down into useable materials or building blocks.

 It has to be processed out of the liver and it can stress the liver.
-Whereas left-handed ligands, they are holistic, in that they facilitate an increase in cellular communication, and when the body is done using them it can break them down into amino acids on-site for building blocks and usable, bio-harmonic materials as opposed to ones that the body can’t use.
+Whereas left-handed ligands are holistic, in that they facilitate an increase in cellular communication, and when the body is done using them it can break them down into amino acids on-site for building blocks and usable, bio-harmonic materials as opposed to ones that the body can’t use.
 When you are using the essential oils and terpenes along with the cannabinoids, they are very holistic and gentle on the body.

 Will: Precisely.
 Excellent example.
-An item that you use for one purpose and then it’s not like you throw out the rest like a onetime use Styrofoam.
+An item that you use for one purpose and then it’s not like you throw out the rest like a one-time use Styrofoam.
 You can actually break it down into other usable parts and it becomes cell food.
-And that is exactly what we need and want for a sustainable and regenerative energy and way of life and that starts with the body.
+And that is exactly what we need and want for sustainable and regenerative energy and way of life and that starts with the body.

 Jason: Great!
 One question that came up was the difference between smelling and ingesting orally, or smoking a terpene with a cannabinoid?